 No. To protect you and the Department, staff will not be allowed to assist claimants when they enter their direct deposit information.

 Once you're determined eligible, your card with your first payment should arrive during your third week of unemployment.
-The card will arrive in a plain, white window envelope with an Indianapolis, IN, return address.
+The card will arrive in a plain, white window envelope.

 After receiving the card in the mail, you must call (855) 203-3818 to activate the card and choose your PIN.
 Remember, the first week you meet the eligibility criteria is your waiting week.
 You must also file a weekly certification application (formerly known as a continued claims report) for each week you are requesting payment.